 Evidently, the metamodel used in these analysis functions is crucial for their expressiveness.
 Ultimately, the analysis functions dictate which information can be used in order to compose higher level metrics.
 For example, if the metamodel used does not hold any information about conditionals, it is impossible to compose metrics such as Cyclomatic Complexity on top of the model.
-Of course, in the context of evaluating the impact of refactorings on metrics, we are only interested in those metrics which are affected by refactorings, and therefore, are constructed upon the same metamodel elements as the refactoring postconditions.
+In this context however, we are only interested in those metrics which are affected by refactorings, and therefore, are constructed upon the same metamodel elements as the refactoring postconditions.
 Therefore, we argue that the choice of metamodel should depend on the ease and completeness by which refactoring postconditions can be expressed using its model elements.